Connecting Legislators and Election Officials Around Elections Technology

 This program is provided at no cost to participating states, with generous funding from the John D. and Catherine T. MacArthur Foundation.

-The Future of Voting Conference: In 2015 NCSL will convene a national meeting to bring together legislators, legislative staff and election officials with voting technology and computer security experts, legal experts, advocates, federal representatives and other interested parties.
+Policy and Elections Technology Conference: From June 3-5, 2015 in Santa Fe, New Mexico NCSL convened a national meeting that brought together legislators, legislative staff and election officials with voting technology and computer security experts, legal experts, advocates, federal representatives and other interested parties.
 Connecting experts to policymakers will be critical as states move forward in designing and selecting new elections management equipment.

 Additional Project Components: Throughout the project, NCSL is developing and distributing research on all topics that touch on elections and technology.
 Some of these are listed below; others are under development.